Citizen's Complaint Procedures

 Investigation Procedure

-The person receiving your concern will ask you to provide as much information as possible regarding the incident.
-If you were involved in or witnessed the incident, it is extremely important to the investigation that a statement is obtained from you.
-You can also provide a written statement; however, it must be submitted to the San Joaquin Delta Community College District Police within ten days to be considered in the investigation.
+Th online Citizen’s Complaint Form will ask you to provide as much information as possible regarding the incident and if you were involved in or witnessed the incident.
+An extremely important part of the investigation is to obtain a statement from you.
+However, written statements must be submitted to the investigator within ten (10) days of the initial complaint to be considered in the investigation.

 • Sustained: The investigation disclosed enough evidence to clearly prove the allegation.